oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

    * Fixed malformed labels
    * Clarified common use case for when phone and TVs do not use the same network.
    * Clarified role of authorization server in establishing proximity.
-   * Clarified which mitigations can be implented by the authorization server only.
+   * Clarified which mitigations can be implemented by the authorization server only.
    * Add Dan Moore to acknowledgements.
    * Updated outdated references.

    -10

    * Shepherd feedback: Describe unauthenticated channel.
-   * Shepherd feedback: Seperate normative and informative references.
+   * Shepherd feedback: Separate normative and informative references.
    * Shepherd feedback: Update FIDO/WebAuthn references

    -09